WithoutHaste/WithoutHaste.DataFiles/DESIGN.md

 3) Developer Command Prompt > DataFilesTest folder: runTestsDebugProjects.bat
 - verify tests were successful
 4) Command Prompt > DataFiles folder: compileReleaseProjects.bat

+## Automated Testing

+### DataFilesTest

+Unit tests for the WithoutHaste.DataFiles library.

+### ExcelTest

+Unit tests for the WithoutHaste.DataFiles.Excel library.

+### LaterFrameworkTest

+Supports DataFilesTest.

+A project targeting a later framework, so that trying to load a later-framework-project can be tested.

+### ThirdPartyTest

+Supports DataFilesTest.

+A project depending on a third party library, so that trying to generate documentation for such a project can be tested.

+### InstallationTests

+Automated testing of installing the full WithoutHaste.DataFiles NuGet package in a project targeting each framework.

+Folder "Template" contains the fully setup project from which the automated tests are generated.
+"Template" runs very simple operations against WithoutHaste.DataFiles; essentially smoke-tests for each namespace.

+Run "DataFiles/createAndTestPackage.bat" to setup and run these tests.

+Batch file:
+1) Compiles Release configuration of WithoutHaste.DataFiles for each target framework.
+2) Builds the single multi-targeted Nuget package.
+3) Copies the NuGet package to the local test source folder.
+4) Deletes any left-over automated installation test solutions/projects.
+5) Creates a copy of "Template" solution for each target framework.
+ - Template's package(s) are not copied, so they can be reinstalled.
+ - The new *.csproj files are updated to not reference Template's packages.
+ - The new *.csproj files are updated to target each framework.
+6) Install WithoutHaste.DataFiles NuGet package into each auto-generated project.
+7) Build each auto-generated project.
+8) Run each auto-generated project.